How can the Queensland Training Ombudsman help?

 Can I make an anonymous enquiry or complaint?

-Yes, the Queensland Training Ombudsman will accept anonymous complaints.
+Yes, the Queensland Training Ombudsman will accept anonymous enquiries and complaints.

 Can someone lodge a complaint on my behalf?

 Yes, another person can lodge the complaint on your behalf.

 To do this, you must provide written consent before any action can be taken.

 For the Queensland Training Ombudsman to investigate the issue and determine the best course of action available, you need to provide enough information for us to fully understand the nature of your complaint.

 How long will it take to resolve the complaint?